 Vaccinations, usually given as a shot, protect you from serious diseases.
-Some common diseases you may already know about are measles, mumps, rubella, polio, diphtheria, tetanus, typhoid, hepatitis A and B and the common flu.
+Some common diseases you may already know about are the common flu, diphtheria, tetanus, hepatitis B and pneumococcal disease.
 Some of these diseases can make you very ill, and may have no cure.
 You may even risk dying from certain diseases if you have not received a vaccination for them.

 Vaccinations not only protect you from diseases, they protect others around you.
 The elderly, people with chronic illness or children in your household could become seriously ill if they are exposed to certain diseases.

 Vaccines usually contain parts of the dead or weakened bacteria or virus.
 Once you have received the vaccine, your body begins to produce antibodies to protect you as though you had actually been exposed to the disease.
 Should you actually come in contact with the disease, your body will begin fighting it off again, but you will not become ill.
 Some vaccines, like tetanus, require a booster to remind your body how to fight off the bacteria again.

 Your doctor is the best person to ask about which vaccinations you should receive.
 Because you have kidney disease, you may be at greater risk for contracting certain illnesses or you may need a different form of vaccine.
 Certain vaccines should not be given to adults with a kidney transplant or suppressed immune systems.